holoviz/lumen/docs/how_to/chain_python.md

-# Build branching pipelines in Python
+# Branch a pipeline in Python

 :::{admonition} What does this guide solve?
 :class: important